jarcities/CodeJeNN/src/README.md

     * Sequential models or stacked layer models referes to how the user can build an MLP or CNN using tensorflow keras.
 You can stack different types of layers on top whether they are Dense, Conv2D, Activations, Normalization layers and etc.

-* Unfortunately, at the time of writing, tensorflow keras does not have API for GNNs.
+* Unfortunately, at the time of writing, tensorflow keras is currently implementing API for GNNs.

 * To truly understand how complex and deep these architectures can be code generated, the user is referred to the **../tutorial/** directory.